HarryDayne/AESVideoEncryptor/readme.md

-# The 2 key video Encryptor :
+# AES video Encryptor :

-This program encrypts a given mp4 file and produces two encrpytion keys.
+This program encrypts a given mp4 file and produces a Encryted binary file and text file with the encryption Key.

-This program also decrypts a given file when provided with both the keys
+This program also decrypts a given file when provided with the key.

+Read notes.org for more information.